 How To Select And Store Parsley

 Both fresh and dried parsleys are available throughout the year in all supermarkets.
 Choose fresh parsley over the dried one as fresh parsley is superior in flavor and aroma.
 Choose parsley that is dark green, has firm stems, and looks fresh and crisp.
-Organically grown parsleys are the best as they are not irradiated and are free from harmful pesticides and insecticides residue.
+Organically grown parsleys are the best as they are not irradiated and are free from potentially harmful pesticides and insecticides residue.
 Avoid buying parsley with wilted or yellow leaves, mold, and dark spots.

 It is very important to store parsley properly.
 Otherwise, the herb can become slippery and wilted.
 Do not store parsley under direct sunlight as it can dry its leaves.
 Wash the leaves under running water thoroughly to remove pesticide residue, dirt, and yellow leaves.
 Repeat the washing process again and then shake excess water off the leaves.
 Lay them on a kitchen towel and gently dab them to remove the remaining water.
 Place the leaves in a ziplock or plastic bag and store it in the refrigerator.
 This will keep the leaves crisp, and they will easily last for 10 days.
 Whenever you require it, just open the bundle, take out the parsley you need and then rewrap it and keep it in the refrigerator.